zachdaniel/zachdaniel.github.io/_posts/2018-09-27-are-you-ready-to-start-adding-business-logic.md

 because we don't need them to get our hands on an MVP.
 Everything I listed up there comes with associated costs.
 Some of them cost money, and some of them cost time, and I've just said the same thing twice.
-The best way to find yourself overspending on technology is to scrimp on the foundation of a quality application, and see if the money you make from your product can outpace the interest on your technical debt.
+The best way to find yourself over-spending on technology is to scrimp on the foundation of a quality application, and see if the money you make from your product can out-pace the interest on your technical debt.
 If you've had experience with real, long-term technical debt, you'll know that isn't a race you want to find yourself in.

-> The best way to find yourself overspending on technology is to scrimp on the
+> The best way to find yourself over-spending on technology is to scrimp on the
 > foundation of a quality application, and see if the money you make from your
-> product can outpace the interest on your technical debt.
+> product can out-pace the interest on your technical debt.

 The important thing to note about that list, is that your v1 really doesn't need to include a full fledged version of any of those things.
 What you need is to